Nathan-Nesbitt/Minecraft_AI/README.md

 - `targetProcessId`: Handles the dictionary and extracts the information from the header and sends it over to `store` of `minecraft_learns`.

+- `message_sent_back`: Handles the message that will be sent back to the front end, stating which specific message was successful or failed in being processed by the backend.

 - `store`: Calls on the Store class to store the command with the game data into the clients local computer.

 - `minecraft_learns`: Calls on the Minecraft_Learns class to manipulate the data in the command to produce machine learning models.